 At Landmark College, we believe Study Abroad is one of the most rewarding and life-changing experiences students can have during their college years.
 An emphasis on safety is a critical aspect of ensuring that the programs can be successful in their educational goals.
 In these uncertain times, we want to share with you information regarding the preparations we take to make Landmark College's Study Abroad programs as safe as they can be.

-Each student is provided with an International Student ID Card that provides basic travel insurance.
+Each student is provided with an International Student ID Card that provides basic travel insurance (see detailed description of coverage).
 The policy includes:

 - Emergency Medical Transportation—including evacuation if needed